Divorce by Publication in New York

 Our legal system requires that you inform your spouse that you want a divorce.
 However, if you do not know your spouse's whereabouts, you may resort to a procedure called Divorce by Publication.

 This is how it works.
 The law requires, first, that a "diligent effort" be made to "search" for your spouse in the "jurisdiction" where the spouse was last known to live.
 Your attorney will do this by contacting various agencies - the post office, the board of elections, the different branches of the military, the motor vehicles department-and asking whether they know of the spouse's current or last place of residence.
-Searches also include telephone directories and the Internet.
+Searches also include Department of Corrections, Surrogates Court, and the Internet.
 If a person is found with your spouse's name, an investigation must be done to determine whether that person is actually your spouse.
 If these efforts result in finding your spouse, notice of your divorce action must be served on your spouse.

 However, if the search fails to locate your spouse, your attorney can apply to the court for an Order of Publication.
 The application must list all of the search efforts to demonstrate to the court that you made a "diligent effort" to find the missing spouse.
 When an Order of Publication is signed by a judge, your attorney must then publish a legal notice in a newspaper stating that you are bringing a divorce action against your spouse.
 This is the legal equivalent of "serving notice" with a "summons."